ServerMod/MultiAdmin/README.md

 - MutliAdminInfo: Prints the license/author information
 - New: Adds a command to start a new server given a config folder.
 - Restart Next Round: Restarts the server after the current round ends.
-- Restart After X Rounds: Restarts the server after X num rounds complated.
+- Restart After X Rounds: Restarts the server after X num rounds completed.
 - Stop Next Round: Stops the server after the current round ends.
 - Titlebar: Updates the title bar with instance based information, such as session id and player count.
 (Requires servermod to function fully)